1genius1/hello_world/README.md

 # hello_world

 I recently got acquainted with GitHub.
-It is very interesting and good place to code.
+It is very interesting and good place to code